wuyi2121/HanZheng.github.io/_pages/about.md

 Welcom to follow [CSDN](https://blog.csdn.net/weixin_65089713?type=blog) / [Bilibili](https://space.bilibili.com/1353527764?spm_id_from=333.1007.0.0) / [Github](https://github.com/wuyi2121)

 # 🔥 News
-- *2023.10*: &nbsp;🎉🎉 Our team won the second place in the Beijing Region of the Intelligent Networked Vehicle Competition of the National Engineering Practice and Innovation Competition for College Students.
+- *2023.10*: &nbsp;🎉🎉 Our team won the second place in the Beijing Region of the Intelligent Networked Vehicle Competition of the National Engineering Practice and Innovation Competition for College Students!

 # 📝 Publications